78 Comments

 We went to church last Sunday with our son and family.

 The sermon was on feeling joy.
 Much of the time was spent singing.
 There was NO ranting about political issues or other peoples' sins.
 The church was in a small conservative community.
-One neighbor has offered to shovel snow from our family's driveway.....free of charge.
+For example one neighbor has offered to shovel snow from our family's driveway using his Kubota.....free of charge.
 When our pregnant daughter-in-law goes to the post office, she never has to carry large packages herself...instead people open doors for her and men carry her packages.

-And there was a lot of emphasis on charitable giving.
+And there was a lot of emphasis in that church on charitable giving.
 The church was filling baskets of food for those in need.
-One woman doesn't have a stove, so people in the church are trying to get one for her....including our son.
+One woman is so poor that she doesn't have a stove, so people in the church are trying to get one for her....including our son.

 And before church started, nobody was sitting in the pews.
 Everybody was up, moving around, talking with each other, laughing.
 We were new there, and had LOTS of introductions.
 One of the first things the pastor said when he got everyone (finally) seated was "find someone who you didn't come to church with today in your car and welcome them."